hibaahsan/hibaahsan.github.io/_news/announcement_11.md

 related_posts: false
 ---

-Our <a href="https://arxiv.org/abs/2511.00177">preprint</a> on whether SAEs can help reveal and mitigate racial bias in LLMs for healthcare is out!
+Our <a href="https://arxiv.org/abs/2511.00177">preprint</a> on whether SAEs can help reveal and mitigate racial bias in LLMs for healthcare is out.